aws-samples/aws-modernization-with-codefresh/content/25_ec2/launch_ami.md

 ```

-The AWS CLI already accepts as arguments all the required options
+The AWS CLI already accepts as arguments all the required options:

 ```shell
 IMAGE_ID=$(aws ec2 describe-images --filters Name=name,Values=my-own-ami | jq -r .Images[0].ImageId)
 aws ec2 run-instances --image-id $IMAGE_ID --count 1 --no-cli-pager --instance-type t2.micro --security-group-ids sg-077847d2f63340b3f --user-data file://scripts/startup.sh --tag-specifications 'ResourceType=instance,Tags=[{Key=Name,Value=from-packer}]'
 ```

-The first command find the AMI id of any image by name (`my-own-ami` in the example).
-The second command launches a VM using that AMI ID
+The first command find the AMI ID of any image by name (`my-own-ami` in the example).
+The second command launches a machine using that AMI ID.

 If you visit the AWS Console you will now see your instance running: